ShaunCurtis/Blazr.VSA/Documents/Weather/CQS.md

 # CQS and the Data Pipeline

 The Blazor.Diode package provides the basic infrastructure for impkementing CQS.
-You can read up about CQS elsewhere, so I'll assume you either alreeady know what CQS is, or have now acquainted yourself.
+You can read about CQS elsewhere: I'll assume you either alreeady know what CQS is, or have now acquainted yourself.

+CQS is a pathway to a more functional approach to coding the dta pipeline.

 The data pipeline has three distinct pathways: